 In the area of Taxation, tax write-offs were greater than budget by \$163,726.
-However, this was more than offset by penalties and interest payments exceeding budget by
+However, this was more than offset by penalties and interest payments exceeding budget by 2023 Operating Variance Commentary by Department

 \$469,341, as well as an increase in supplementary tax revenues of \$305,903 was offset by a transfer to reserve, in accordance with Town policy.